vmleon/mysql-dataintegrator-datascience-workshop/lab4/README.md

 ![](images/dataflow_source_dnd.png)

-Set the Identifier and the rest of the info in the Source Properties panel:
+Set the Identifier and the rest of the info in the **Details** tab from the Source Properties panel:

 Identifier: